Consulting a librarian

 Has a systematic review already been done on your topic?

-Before embarking on the laborious process of a systematic review, it’s important to first check that a review hasn’t already been done on your topic.
+Before embarking on a systematic review, it’s important to first check that a review hasn’t already been done on your topic.
 Use the databases most appropriate to your subject area and/or Google Scholar to check for systematic reviews in your area.
 You should also check for registered systematic review protocols lodged with Prospero, JBI EBP Database, and the Cochrane Library.
-Your liaison librarian can help you with this.

 Are you familiar with existing standards/methodologies for systematic reviews?